DevExpress/devextreme-documentation/concepts/00 Getting Started/50 DevExtreme CLI/50 ThemeBuilder/10 Command-Line Arguments.md

 * `--base`
 Exports only base variables used to produce derived variables.

+* `--version`
+Specifies the target DevExtreme version or a tag that points to it (the default value is 'latest').

 * `--widgets`
 Specifies a comma-separated list of widgets whose styles should be included in the resulting CSS file.
 If this argument is not specified, styles of all widgets are included.
 Syntax example: